 If you’ve become reliant on coffee to go to the bathroom in the morning, don’t stress.

-Especially if you’re drinking smoothies or eating overnight oats straight from the fridge, it helps to first try sipping on something warm.
+Especially if you’re drinking smoothies or eating overnight oats straight from the fridge, it helps to first try sipping on a warm coffee substitute first.

 Cold foods slow down the digestive process, while warm foods tend to be easier on your GI tract.

-Read on for some of my go-to warm caffeine-free beverages that can help you kick your coffee habit and still enjoy a treat in the morning.
+Read on for some of my go-to warm caffeine-free coffee alternatives that can help you kick your habit and still enjoy a treat in the morning.

 With health and hedonism,